 A Devastating Fall Couldn’t Stop This Determined Athlete From Rising Again

 Growing up in Vermont, Alicia Dana was an accomplished athlete in cycling and cross-country skiing.
-By the time she was a teenager, Dana was nationally ranked in both of those sports.
-At 17, her life changed in flash – she fell from a tree and became paralyzed from the waist down.
-It was a devastating and emotional time for Dana, but she was determined to continue her athletic career and excel at doing it.
-Dana then discovered the handcycle as she told VPR News,
+By the time she was a teenager, Dana was nationally ranked in both sports.
+At 17 years old, her life changed in flash – she fell from a tree and became paralyzed from the waist down.
+It was a devastating and emotional time for Dana, but she was determined to continue to excel in her athletic career.
+Dana then discovered the handcycle.